arnaudbesnier/forest-meteor/README.md

 ## Limitations

-The package provide only a fraction of the features provide by ForestAdmin but your can:
+The package provide only a fraction of the features provide by Forest Admin but your can:

 - Create documents,
 - Read documents (with sort and pagination),